 Weber obtains the categories of personal information listed above from the following categories of sources:

 · Directly from you.
-For example, from forms you complete as a consumer or job applicant, your interactions with Customer Services, or products and services you purchase or otherwise receive from Weber.
+For example, from forms you complete as a consumer, your interactions with Customer Services, or products and services you purchase or otherwise receive from Weber.

 · Indirectly from you.
 For example, from observing your actions on our Website and engaging in analytical analysis, or if you were to participate in consumer research regarding our products through a third party service provider of Weber.